smarts-project/smarts-project.build/README.md

 This is a simple set of utilities that manage building the SMARTS simulation platform releases.

+### TODO
-# TODO: only update PyPI if package version has changed.
+- Only update PyPI if package version has changed.
+Use caching to determine if there is a change: https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#comparing-artifacts-and-dependency-caching